DombiArmin94/Digital-Thinkers-CheckOut/README.md

 ## EUR accepting design
 Wanted to have a dynamic json endpoint for the API so json must declare which currency we are dealing with.
-If the type is not supported then through custom exception and exception filters we send back 400 response If the bill or coin provided in the json does not exist then we throw custom error and filter is to send back 400 response
+If the type is not supported then through custom exception and exception filters we send back 400 response If the bill or coin provided in the json does not exist then we throw custom error and filter it to send back 400 response

-Tried to design the models so it will be easily scalable and adding new currency support will not brake the API endpoint In hindsight would have been better to just create a new CheckoutV2 with a route V2 http://localhost:22080/api/v2/Checkout to avoid API endpoint breaking change
+Tried to design the models so it will be easily scalable and adding new currency support will not brake the API endpoint.
+In hindsight would have been better to just create a new CheckoutV2 with a route V2 http://localhost:22080/api/v2/Checkout to avoid API endpoint breaking change